maxwellsor169/Hang-man-game/README.md

 - This part of the game basically outlines the kind of words to expect with examples.

 ### Error Handling
--This part deals with wrong inputs with messages telling you your mistake.
+- This part deals with wrong inputs with messages telling you your mistake.

 ## IMPORTED LIBRARIES